Dortmund North Rhine-westphalia, Germany Travel Guide

 Emscher and Ruhr rivers nearby.

-Easy links to Essen, Düsseldorf, and Cologne.
+Easy connections to Essen, Düsseldorf, and Cologne.

 Expect mild to frigid winters and generally warm summers.
 This climate supports the city's extensive green spaces and outdoor activities throughout much of the year.